 Oregon, how we love you.
 Every spring, we seem to experience all four seasons at once — a wee bit of rain, a good dose of sunshine, a crisp chill (sometimes a dusting of snow) and eventually, the warmth of the sun.
 It all makes for one spectacular season to hit the trails and take in the sights and sounds of a spring waterfall hike.

-Here are several top waterfall hikes across the state to explore:
+Here are several top waterfall hikes around the state to explore:

-Now that dozens of trails are temporarily inaccessible due to the Eagle Creek Fire restoration efforts, the few that remain open — notably Latourell Falls and Bridal Veil Falls — will likely be busy all spring and summer.
+While some trails remain temporarily closed due to the Eagle Creek Fire restoration efforts, many other iconic trails — notably Latourell Falls and Bridal Veil Falls — remain open.
+They will likely be busy all spring and summer.
 Avoid congestion and limited parking by visiting during the week and early in the day.
-Latourell’s impressive 224-foot cascade will still be there, as will its family-friendly 2.4-mile round-trip loop, but with a lot less crowds.
+Latourell’s impressive 224-foot cascade will still be there, as will its family-friendly 2.4-mile round-trip loop, but with a lot fewer crowds.
+See what trails are open with this handy map by Friends of the Columbia Gorge.

 Umbrella Falls, in the Mt.
 Hood Natural Forest, is an awe-inspiring trek with striking technicolor views on the way to the 59-foot falls.
 The moderate hike will take 2-3 hours, depending on how long you meander along the fluffy white beargrass, deep purple lupine and bright red Indian paintbrush.
 The scene is picture-perfect on a clear spring day when Mt.
 Hood appears on the skyline.
 Bring a picnic and make a day of the 4.2-mile loop, stopping at sister Sahalie Falls along the way.